-UPDATE 2-Commerzbank falls to Q2 loss on weak markets, restructuring
+UPDATE 3-Commerzbank slips to Q2 loss on weak markets, restructuring

 Commerzbank said it had added a net 500,000 customers as it makes a push to redesign branches and improves apps for new accounts and credit.

-Second-quarter operating profit in its corporate clients segment fell to 235 million euros from 267 million in he first quarter.
+Second-quarter operating profit in its corporate clients segment fell to 235 million euros from 267 million in the first quarter.

-In a sign of the bank's improving financial health, its Common Equity Tier 1 capital ratio rose to 13 percent from 12.5 percent at the end of the first quarter.

-$1 = 0.8460 euros Reporting by Tom Sims; editing by Georgina Prodhan and Jason Neely
+In a sign of the bank's improving financial health, its Common Equity Tier 1 capital ratio rose to 13 percent from 12.5 percent at the end of the first quarter. ($1 = 0.8445 euros) (Reporting by Tom Sims; editing by Georgina Prodhan and Adrian Croft)